lauraschornack/katacoda1/1-set-up/step10.md

-Now that we can run a simple ML model on a docker container, the next scenario will walk us through how to serve that model on an endpoint.
+Now that we can run a simple docker container, the next scenario will walk us through how to create a simple model.

 ------------(remove below)